anymod/guide/docs/guide/index.md

 This all results in a fast, repeatable workflow across all of your mods and projects.

-## Browser & search compatible [TODO]
+## Browser & search compatible

-Anymod runs in all major browsers beyond IE8.
+Mods work in all major browsers beyond IE8.
 This includes Chrome, Safari, FireFox, Edge, Opera, Internet Explorer 9+, and all other ECMAScript 5 compliant browsers.

-Indexed by Google
+Mods are fully indexed by Google and appear in search results alongside other page content.
+Bing has announced its rollout of indexing for JavaScript, but search results on Bing may not include mod content at this time.
+Yahoo uses both Google and Bing for its search results, while Ask.com also fully indexes mod content like Google.

-## Library of mods [TODO]
+## Library of mods

+Anymod offers an open-source [library](https://anymod.com/library) of mods to support your projects.
+You can use these mods as-is in any project you choose, or you can clone, edit, and reuse library mods wherever you need them.

+Mods in our library have been screened for quality, browser compatibility, and security.
+We publish a weekly overview of new mods called [Module Monday](/module-monday/).

+Our goal at Anymod is to make it easy to add rich features to any website or web app.
+We are always adding new mods to our library, and we love working closely with developers and teams to help build a better Internet.